8070anurag/pianoterm/README.md

 Note:
 - It will keep trying to connect until it finds the port, use ctrl+c to stop it
+- You must have aconnect and aseqdump in your path
-- Assumes ALSA is used as the soundcard driver, you can use acconnect -i to find the desired midi port.
+- You can use 'acconect -i' to find the port

 ## Configuration